What is a CA 19-9 Test?

 If your doctor suspects you have one of these illnesses, you will almost certainly require more testing to confirm it.

-Several methods are used by labs to determine the quantity of CA 19-9 in your blood sample.
-Your findings may be influenced by the test procedure.
-If you get frequent cancer testing, it's crucial to have them all done by the same method and typically at the same lab.
-Your provider will be able to compare your findings over time as a result of this.
+Labs use several methods to determine the CA 19-9 quantity in your blood sample.
+The test procedure may influence your findings.
+If you get frequent cancer testing, having them all done by the same method and typically at the same lab is crucial.
+Your provider will be able to compare your findings over time.
 The method used to measure your CA 19-9 levels is generally stated in your test result.
-Talk to your provider if you have any questions regarding how your tests are performed.

 Book Doctor Appointment